 Visit http://www.uh.edu/gradaute-school/admissions/international-students/ to learn more.

 The admissions committee and the department chair will evaluate the credentials of each applicant for the PhD program, considering a broad range of criteria, including

-- Content of undergraduate and graduate programs and grades earned, particularly in the areas of Meteorology, Physics, Mathematics, Chemistry, Geosciences, or related natural/physical sciences.
+- Content of the undergraduate program and, if applicable, graduate programs and grades earned, particularly in the areas of Meteorology, Geosciences, Mathematics, Physics, Chemistry, or related natural/physical sciences.

 - Letters of recommendation from three (3) individuals (preferably faculty members), who are able to judge the candidate’s academic abilities and potential for scholarly research.

-- Scientific, professional, and technical publications, and Master’s Thesis.
+- Scientific, professional, technical publications, and a Master’s Thesis (if applicable).

 Sequence and Timing

 - Removal of all deficiencies

 - Establishment of PhD Research Committee

 - Candidacy exam